fboucquez/symbol-bootstrap/docs/presetGuides.md

 -   Create a new node from migrated opted in accounts.

 If your custom preset contains private keys, it's highly recommended to `encrypt` it and provide `--password` when starting or configuring the node with Bootstrap.

+Note: Voting keys are ephemeral.
+They cannot be provided, bootstrap will always generate a new one when resetting the configuration.
+Bootstrap will only store the public key of the voting key for reference and linking.
+If the voting key file in the target folder gets lost, bootstrap will generate a new voting key file a new random key, and you would need to relink it to your main account.

 ```
 symbol-bootstrap encrypt --password 1234 --source plain-custom-preset.yml --destination encrypted-custom-preset.yml